calvlu/covidmap/README.md

 I went about building this using Mapbox GL JS, [Lo Bénichou's Albers USA map style](https://blog.mapbox.com/mapping-the-us-elections-guide-to-albers-usa-projection-in-studio-45be6bafbd7e), and of course the [nyt covid state-level data](https://github.com/nytimes/covid-19-data).

+...But I wanted it in map form with a time slider!

 After doing some data pre-processing using Python's Pandas library by aggregating the cases by month, and merging it with Census state-level population estimates along with 2016 election results to indicate red state or blue state, I was able to begin mapping.